Holland Community Opera Fellowship

 Tiffiny Clifton, Gotta Be Me

-Geri Knight, RISE
+Geri Knight, Community Consultant

 Rachel Morgan, Nebraska Arts Council